-Steeple Ashton has a pub that has a superb restaurant, a Village Shop (specialising in local produce) which is also the Village Café and Post Office, all about three minutes walking distance from Jasmine Cottage.
+Steeple Ashton has a pub/restaurant (currently closed for renovation), and a Village Shop (specialising in local produce) which is also the Village Café and Post Office about three minutes walking distance from Jasmine Cottage.
 You will be made most welcome there by the locals.

 Steeple Ashton Pub & Restaurant